hkust-taco/invalml/README.md

 ## 1. Overview of the Artifact

-Our paper introduces a new type system: InvalML, for permanent and temporary invalidation.
-In the paper, we propose a type inference algorithm for InvalML and prove the soundness and completeness.
+Our paper introduces a new type system, InvalML, for permanent and temporary invalidation.
+In the paper, we propose a type inference algorithm for InvalML and prove its soundness and completeness.

 This artifact implements InvalML and the type inference algorithm based on the MLscript language.
-We reuse the infrastructure of the MLscript language, augmenting it with our type inference algorithm and necessary syntax and code generation.
+We reuse the infrastructure of the MLscript language, providing InvalML as an alternative type system and type inference algorithm, along with some necessary syntax and code generation extensions.
 Our artifact consists of two parts:

+1. The type checker, written in Scala, can be found in an `invalml` folder in the MLscript compiler source.
-1. The main type checker is implemented as a part of the MLscript compiler, written in Scala.
-It also includes test cases for InvalML and the inference algorithm.
+2. The test cases for InvalML and the inference algorithm can be found in an `invalml` folder in the MLscript tests.
-2. The [web demo](https://anonymous8538.github.io/780/) offers a convenient way to compile and run InvalML programs directly in the browser, eliminating the need for the toolchain dependencies.
+3. The [web demo](https://anonymous8538.github.io/780/) offers a convenient way to compile and run InvalML programs directly in the browser, eliminating the need for the toolchain dependencies.
 The results of compilation, such as type checking, can be viewed in the web demo.

-The main type checker is our main contribution, while the web demo illustrates the reusability of our main project.
+The type checker is our main contribution, while the web demo illustrates the reusability of our main project.
 We do not provide a command-line tool specifically for compiling an MLscript file.

 This documentation contains the evaluation instructions for the main type checker and the web demo.
 We also introduce the implementation of our algorithm and provide a user guide for the web demo.

 ### 1.1 List of Claims

 Most claims in the paper can be verified in the test suite.
 One can modify the examples in the test cases or try them out in the web demo.
+The lines of code for the implementation we claimed in the submitted paper are not accurate now.
+We will put the real number in the paper’s revision.

-1. The implementation can handle examples in the paper.
-Such examples can be found in both `hkmc2/shared/src/test/mlscript/invalml/web-demos/ExamplesInThePaper.mls` and the web demo.
+1. The implementation can handle the examples in the paper, which can be found in both `hkmc2/shared/src/test/mlscript/invalml/web-demos/ExamplesInThePaper.mls` and the web demo.
-2. The extensions to InvalML can be type-checked by the implementation.
+2. The paper proposes some extensions to InvalML.
+These are supported by the implementation.
 One can check the following test files or find them in the web demo:
     - Scope-safe metaprogramming: `hkmc2/shared/src/test/mlscript/invalml/web-demos/Staging.mls`
     - Exceptions: `hkmc2/shared/src/test/mlscript/invalml/web-demos/Exception.mls`
     - Stack-based memory management: `hkmc2/shared/src/test/mlscript/invalml/web-demos/StackMM.mls`
 3. We also include several case studies that have not been mentioned in the paper.
 One can check the following test files or find them in the web demo:
     - A simple constraint solver: `hkmc2/shared/src/test/mlscript/invalml/web-demos/SimpleConstraintSolver.mls`
-    - Merge sort algorithm in parallel: `hkmc2/shared/src/test/mlscript/invalml/web-demos/reml/MergeSort.mls`
+    - Parallel merge sort algorithm: `hkmc2/shared/src/test/mlscript/invalml/web-demos/reml/MergeSort.mls`
     - An interpreter for arithmetic and boolean expressions: `hkmc2/shared/src/test/mlscript/invalml/web-demos/flix/Interpreter.mls`
     - A simple GUI example that requires an event listener not blocking the thread: `hkmc2/shared/src/test/mlscript/invalml/web-demos/flix/GUI.mls`